danieljwilson/MADE/docs/pages/getting-started.rst

 Re: Dropbox
 ----------------------
 Due to Dropbox issues the current process is:

 - Download the latest experiment from GitHub
 - Run locally (files are stored in ``subject_data``)
-- Upload local subject files to Dropbox
+- Upload local subject files to Dropbox at EOD